The 20 Best Sezary Syndrome Doctors in Italy

 Florence, IT

-Nicola Pimpinelli practices in Florence, Italy.
+Nicola Pimpinelli practices practicing medicine in Florence, Italy.
 Ms. Pimpinelli is rated as a Distinguished expert by MediFind in the treatment of Sezary Syndrome.
-Her top areas of expertise are Mycosis Fungoides, Cutaneous T-Cell Lymphoma (CTCL), T-Cell Lymphoma, and Sezary Syndrome.
+She is also highly rated in 9 other conditions, according to our data.
+Her clinical expertise encompasses Mycosis Fungoides, Cutaneous T-Cell Lymphoma (CTCL), T-Cell Lymphoma, and Sezary Syndrome.

 Distinguished in Sezary Syndrome